YuukanOO/uniformcss.com/docs/theming/colors.md

 ## Customizing via CDN

-If you are using the CDN implementation, you can still customize all existing theme properties by overriding `--<property>-<variant>` CSS custom properties.
+If you are using the CDN implementation, you can still customize all existing theme properties by overriding CSS custom properties.
 This method can be particularly useful for when you just want to get started quickly without worrying about a Sass build process.
+To see the full list of CSS variables inspect element this page.

 ```scss
 // styles.css